-After we have received your completed and signed Form T2201, we will assess your application to determine if you are eligible for the disability tax credit (DTC) based on the information provided by the medical practitioner.
-If we need more information, we may contact you or your medical practitioner.
+All applications are reviewed before we allow or deny the credit.
+Our decision is based on the information given by the medical practitioner.
+If we need more information, we may contact you or the medical practitioner.

-If we contact you and ask to submit supporting documents or receipts, you may do so using My Account.
-If this service is available to you, you will receive a letter containing a reference number and instructions on how to proceed.
+If we ask you to send supporting documents or receipts, you may do so by using My Account at cra.gc.ca/myaccount.
+You will receive a letter containing a reference number and instructions on how to proceed.

-After we make a decision, we will send you a notice of determination by mail.
+After we make a decision, we will mail you a notice of determination.